FAQ

 Yes.
 Because OmniShade PBR was built using Unity Shader Graph, it is fully integrated with all Unity lighting systems, and compatible with any platform Shader Graph is.
 If it works with the Standard Lit shader, it will work with this shader and with similar performance.
 Plus, it will only get better and faster over time with Shader Graph package updates.

 Yes, you can!
 We offer one of the most Unity-integrated shaders that support Polybrush color and texture painting.
-Learn how to paint textures using the layers (the video tutorial is with non-PBR OmniShade, but the technique is the same).
+Learn how to using the layers (the video tutorial is with non-PBR OmniShade, but the technique is the same).
 Note, the latest version (1.1.6) of Polybrush may have bugs painting meshes (particularly on URP), so I recommend downgrading to 1.0.2 if you experience any issues.

 This will require you to duplicate the graph at this time, but is otherwise quite simple.
 Duplicate the graph, and open the new one.
-In the Graph Settings menu, there are settings to adjust two-sided rendering and blend modes.
+In the menu, there are settings to adjust two-sided rendering and blend modes.

 PBR is the concept of applying physically accurate lighting, based on principles like energy conservation or reflections based on microfacets.
 Although a non-PBR shader can be made to look as good as a PBR shader, it would require considerable tuning -- and re-tuning were the lighting conditions to change.
 The Unity Standard shader is a PBR shader, and what OmniShade PBR is based on.
 The atmosphere of realism seen in recent AAA games can largely be attributed to PBR rendering.